-The aims of the course are: to articulate and inculcate on the students critical, historical and contemporaneous thinking on international legal matters.
-This is done through examinations of the development of international law, highlighting African contributions to international legal discourses and institutions, utilisation of case studies, examination of the roles and powers of international organisations, the interaction between international law and the environment and the management of emerging technologies, the regulation of multinational corporations (MNCs), territorial disputes and an assessment of the interaction between international relations theories and international law.
+The aims of the course are: to articulate and inculcate critical, historical and contemporaneous thinking on international legal matters.
+This is done through examinations of the development of international law, highlighting African contributions to international legal instruments, discourses and institutions, utilisation of case studies, examination of the roles and powers of international organisations, the interaction between international law and the environment and the management of emerging technologies, the regulation of multinational corporations (MNCs), territorial disputes and an assessment of the interaction between international relations theories and international law.
 The course concludes with a review of past and ongoing research trends in international law by international relations scholars.

 Technology Dynamics in International Relations (July-December) [POL8X27]

 Seismic changes are sweeping the globe.
 At the root of these are technological transformations impacting every sphere of human activity and interaction; no sphere is left untouched – from security threats, to commercial flows, to international law.
 Yet changes of a technological nature are not a new phenomenon.
 Indeed, the present world is a result of changes which took place in the past.
 Ideas about these nodes of human development, and what they represent abound, sparking much debate; there is contestation about the sort of outcomes they bring about, and at the same time about what sorts of domestic institutions are needed for innovation of the good sort to take shape.
 Also debated is how to achieve the ideal human-machine interface.
 These are areas of much importance and of unprecedented relevance to the social sciences curriculum, including (and perhaps especially) International Relations.
 This course will prime students for engagement with present and future issues in conflict resolution, international financial flows, policy studies, foreign policymaking and international law in the context of major shifts in the modern world.